shengjinbiao/party/README.rst

         $ party ocr -i input_file.xml output_file.xml

+The paths to the image file(s) is automatically extracted from the XML input file(s).

 It is recommended to adjust the `--compile/--no-compile`, `--quantize/--no-quantize`, and `--batch-size` arguments to optimize inference speed for your inference environment.